Food Secure Communities

 Since 2020, MSD’s Food Secure Communities programme (FSC) has been supporting community food provision through establishing and maintaining a national and regional food distribution infrastructure.

-- $6.4m for three national partners to maintain their operation at a national level,
+- $6.4 million for three national partners to maintain their operation at a national level,

-- $1.5m for up to 50 food hubs to maintain their food distribution infrastructure at a regional level,
+- $1.5 million for up to 32 food hubs to maintain their food distribution infrastructure at a regional level,

-- $6.0m for up to 60 food providers to maintain their community food provision at the local level,
+- $6.0 million for up to 60 food providers to maintain their community food provision at the local level,

-- $1.0m for Food Security Initiatives that aim to increase community food resilience and self-sufficiency, and
+- $1.0 million for Food Security Initiatives that aim to increase community food resilience and self-sufficiency, and

 We are currently finalising the process to engage with providers who are eligible to receive future funding.
-Due to the targeted nature of this funding, MSD will be in touch with your organisation if you are eligible for funding.
+Due to the targeted nature of this funding, the Food Secure Communities team will be in touch with your organisation if you are eligible for funding.
+From 2027/28 onwards MSD will undertake a broader procurement process for baselined funding.

 If you have any questions about this funding, please don’t hesitate to reach out to our team at MSD_Food_Secure_Communities@msd.govt.nz